-You must be aware that each tooth has a ‘crown’ portion that is visible as the white part in the mouth and is used to chew and bite.
+Patients must be aware that each tooth has a ‘crown’ portion that is visible as the white part in the mouth and is used to chew and bite.
 Below the crown is the ‘root’ that anchors the tooth into the socket inside the bone.
 This bone part is covered by the pink gums.
 When braces are tightened by the orthodontist, they apply forces on your teeth to bring about their movement.
 It is the root portion of the tooth that is moving, as your bone remodels or changes shape to make room for it.

-This movement of the tooth causes erosion of its roots and is a normal sequela of orthodontic treatment.
+This movement of the tooth causes erosion of its roots and is a normal sequel of orthodontic treatment.
 However, when forces in excess of what a tooth can bear are applied to it, this root erosion increases.
 In many cases, root erosion causes their damage and can even cause the death of the tooth.
-These are usually the long term effects of braces.
+These are usually the long term side effects of braces.

-First Side Effects of Braces is Pain
+Side Effect of Braces is Pain

 When excessive forces are applied, it can lead to severe pain.
-In fact, in some cases, the pain is so much that the patients are unable to bear it and it causes them to discontinue their treatment in between midway.
+In fact, in some cases, the pain is so much that the patients are unable to bear it and it causes them to discontinue their treatment midway.
 It has been estimated that about 30% of orthodontic patients stop treatment due to this unbearable pain.
 Pain is more in the anterior teeth than in the posterior ones because of their smaller size and lesser thickness of the various layers of the tooth.

 While it may be a deterrent to patients, many orthodontists advise them to take pain killers to relieve the pain.
 But, if there is excessive pain that is not subsiding, it is best to visit your orthodontist on an emergency basis.

-Second Side Effects of Braces Death of a tooth
+Side Effect of Braces is Tooth Death

 However, in many cases, there may be excessive forces applied on a tooth or a few teeth that results in chronic inflammation of the pulp layer.
 This chronic inflammation can damage the pulp and result in the death of the tooth.